 The training programme you choose should address the four key areas in Driving For Work:

 - Manage the health and safety of Driving For Work

 Your training organisation should provide you with a sample Driving For Work policy that will enable you to tailor it for your business.
 Alternatively, the training organisation should review your existing policy before purchasing or receiving any training.
 The training organisation should also guide you to conduct a risk assessment in Driving for Work and assess your training needs.

 When purchasing training, be assured that your training providers are all fully qualified Approved Driving Instructors, registered with the Road Safety Authority, and possess the Royal Society for the Prevention of Accidents training qualification.
 In addition to qualifications, the trainer should have extensive training experience in driver behaviour training.

 Driving For Work

-A comprehensive Health and Safety framework in the workplace is an essential component of any well-established business.
-Health and Safety regulations apply to driving for work purposes in the same way that they apply for all other work activities.
+A comprehensive Health and Safety framework in the workplace is essential to any well-established business.
+Health and Safety regulations apply to driving for work as they apply to all other work activities.
 These legal provisions are applicable in instances where you are operating a commercial fleet but also in scenarios where employees use their private vehicles during their working day.
-Employers have a legal duty to ensure the optimal level of health and safety at work and therefore it is essential to have the necessary skills to understand, identify, evaluate and manage the risks associated with driving
+Employers have a legal duty to ensure optimal health and safety at work.
+Therefore it is essential to have the necessary skills to understand, identify, evaluate and manage the risks associated with driving.

 ISM’s Driving For Work training course has been designed specifically with business drivers in mind and will arm them with all the skills and knowledge they need for the journey and help them cruise the roads safely.
-You know we like to go the extra mile and so, our course has the added benefit of environmental sustainability, including reductions in accidents, fuel consumption, emissions, noise pollution, and insurance costs.
+You know we like to go the extra mile.
+Our course has the added benefit of environmental sustainability, including reductions in accidents, fuel consumption, emissions, noise pollution, and insurance costs.